This post is to help you get comfortable hiring remote although hiring freelancers can seem like a big deal.

 2. The biggest companies in the world do it

-For all these reasons, companies like Dell, Microsoft, General Electric, IBM, Apple, American Express, and a host of other top names hire thousands of remote workers each year.
+For all these reasons, companies like Dell, Microsoft, General Electric, IBM, Apple, American Express, and a host of other top names hire thousands of people remotely each year.
 Some simply let their full-time workers work remotely, while others hire a large number of remote contractors as well.

 3. There are plenty of great tools out there

-Part of the reason so many big companies are using remote workers now is because there are so many great tools available to manage them.
+Part of the reason so many big companies are using freelancers now is because there are so many great tools available to manage them.
 These tools make it much easier to see who is doing what and to keep everyone on track, even if they are far away.

 Here’s just a few that we can recommend: